jadrs/biotracker/README.md

 * **--theta-range** (default: 0,180)

-A change of direction will be considered valid if the particle along the simplidied trajectory (see RDP algorithm) is within this angular range.
+A change of direction will be considered valid if the particle along the simplified trajectory (see RDP algorithm) is within this angular range.

 * **--n-bodies** (default: 2.0)